-For the best Wi-Fi coverage in your home, place your router in a central location.
-Or you can put it near where you most often use the internet, like in a home office.
+For the best Wi-Fi coverage, place your router in a central location, or at a location where you use Wi-Fi the most, like in a home office.

-If your internet gets too slow to stream during certain peak hours, download episodes of your shows earlier in the day (or again, in the middle of the night) so you’ll be ready to binge watch all of Avatar: The Last Airbender on Netflix without any buffering interruptions.
+If your internet gets too slow to stream during certain peak hours, download the content earlier in the day (or again, in the middle of the night) so you’ll be ready to binge watch all of Avatar: The Last Airbender without buffering-related interruptions.

 Common reasons for slow internet speeds

 Generally, home networks consist of the modem, router, computers, tablets, smartphones, and all other devices that connect to the internet.
 No one network is the same, but they all share some common problems that can reduce your speeds.
 Let’s dive into these problems and see how you can diagnose and solve them.